-Every time we walk through the room we have to stop and oooh and ahhh over them.
+Every time we walk through the room we stop and oooh and ahhh over them.

-All ages will enjoy making these Valentines houses.
-The 3 year old and I made several one morning, and later that day, Miss 8 year made a couple of her own.
+Kids of all ages will enjoy making these Valentine’s houses.
+My 3 year old made several one morning, and later that day, Miss 8 year made a couple of her own.
 Over the weekend, some in-between aged kids helped me make a few more, and everyone (myself included) loved the process.

-If your kids love all things pretty – ribbons, glitter, gems and jewels, they’ll adore this project.
+If your kids love crafting with pretty ribbons, glitter, gems and jewels, they’ll adore this project.

 Let me show you what you’ll need, and how to make some of these pretty houses with your kids.